Do you pay state withholding taxes where employees live or where they work?

 - Independent contractors: When you pay a contractor, you don’t withhold payroll taxes from their pay.
 Instead, they’re responsible for handling their own taxes, unless you’re leveraging a staffing agency who is hiring and paying contractors with W-2s.

 Whether your worker is an employee or contractor isn’t entirely up to you.
 There are federal and state laws that dictate how each one is classified, and misclassifying an employee as a contractor could lead to some serious tax penalties.

 Make sure you keep up with state laws, as they’re always changing.
 For example, California’s Assembly Bill 5 (AB5) made it harder for small businesses to classify workers as contractors.

 Another reason why you need to know if your worker is an employee or contractor?
 How you pay team members for remote work will differ based on their classification.

 First, you need to know if your employee is an in-state or out-of-state remote employee.

 - Nonresident state: This is any state that your worker commutes to for work or works in for a short amount of time, but it’s not their permanent home.

 - Resident state: This is your worker’s permanent home.
 If you’re not sure where they live, check the address on their W-4.

-Now that you know the basics, ask yourself these two questions:
+Now that you know the basics around remote pay, ask yourself these two questions: